deanthecoder/GLSLShaderShrinker/README.md

 * Requires the [ASP.NET runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-aspnetcore-6.0.0-windows-hosting-bundle-installer), if not already installed.

 ## What Is It For?
-GLSL Shader Shrinker is a Windows GUI tool that attempts to reduce the size of GLSL fragment shader code, whilst keeping it _readable_ and understandable.
+GLSL Shader Shrinker is a cross-platform GUI tool that attempts to reduce the size of GLSL fragment shader code, whilst keeping it _readable_ and understandable.

-It is written in C# using WPF and Visual Studio 2019, and has several hundred NUnit-powered unit tests.
+It is written in C# using [Avalonia](https://avaloniaui.net/) and [JetBrains Rider](https://www.jetbrains.com/rider/), and has several hundred NUnit-powered unit tests.

 ![Main UI](img/ED209.png?raw=true "Main UI")

-It is designed to work primarily with code from [Shadertoy](https://www.shadertoy.com/), but has limited support for other styles of GLSL too (E.g. [Bonzomatic](https://github.com/Gargaj/Bonzomatic))
+It is designed to work primarily with code from [Shadertoy](https://www.shadertoy.com/), but has limited support for other styles of GLSL too (E.g. [Bonzomatic](https://github.com/Gargaj/Bonzomatic), [Posh Brolly](https://www.poshbrolly.net/))

-After writing a Shadertoy shader, usually from my boilerplate starting code, there is a sequence of operations I perform:
+After writing a shader, usually from my boilerplate starting code, there is a sequence of operations I perform:
 * Delete dead/commented-out code.
 * Remove unused functions.
 * Inline some constants (Max raymarching distance, 'hit test' accuracy, ...)